 Animal manure is a readily available and nutrient-rich fertilizer for many smallholder farmers who grow crops alongside their livestock.
-Using animal waste in this way helps farming families build resilience against fluctuating costs of farming inputs, while improving the quantity and quality of the food they grow for household consumption.
+Using animal waste in this way helps farming families build resilience against the fluctuating cost of supplies, while improving the quantity and quality of the food they grow for household consumption.

-As climate change makes rainfall increasingly unpredictable, causing floods and droughts around the world, farmers have the option to sell their animals as an additional source of income when resources are scarce or their crop harvests minimal.
-Animals can provide a necessary source of income or food to get families through an emergency period.
+As climate change makes rainfall increasingly unpredictable — causing floods, droughts and other weather shocks — farmers have the option to sell their animals for additional income when resources are scarce or their crop harvests are minimal.
+Animals can also be a necessary source of income or food to help families cope during other types of emergencies.

 Read about Heifer's One Health strategy to learn how we protect and foster the health and well-being of animals, humans and the environment in our programs, with the goal of ending hunger and poverty while caring for the Earth.